East Yorkshire conveyancing FAQs

 Some conveyancing solicitors in East Yorkshire offer services on a price per hour basis and other firms will work for a fixed fee.

-Our panel of expert solicitors work on a fixed conveyancing fee basis, with no nasty surprises.
+Your expert solicitor will work on a fixed conveyancing fee basis, with no nasty surprises.
 Your conveyancing quote will explain in detail what the legal fees will be when your sale or purchase goes through.

-If, for any reason at all, your sale or purchase does not go ahead, you are covered by our No Move, No Fee guarantee.
+If, for any reason at all, your sale or purchase does not go ahead, you would be covered by a No Move, No Fee guarantee.

 Will I need property searches when buying a property in East Yorkshire?

 Conveyancing searches are questions submitted to a number of authorities by East Yorkshire conveyancing solicitors to identify issues affecting the home you want to buy.
 Mortgage lenders also usually require conveyancing searches to be purchased.

 I am buying a leasehold property in East Yorkshire - what do I need to know?